gurbuxanink/Python-Companion-to-ISLR/python_ISLR.md

 on `horsepower` and square of `horsepower`.
 Now there is little pattern in the residuals.](figures/fig3_9.png "linearRegFig9")

-Figure [fig:linearRegFig10](fig:linearRegFig10) provides an illustration of correlations among residuals.
+Figure <fig:linearRegFig10> provides an illustration of correlations among residuals.
 In the top panel, we see the residuals from a linear regression fit to data generated with uncorrelated errors.
 There is no evidence of time-related trend in the residuals.
 In contrast, the residuals in the bottom panel are from a data set in which adjacent errors had a correlation of 0.9.
 Now there is a clear pattern in the residuals - adjacent residuals tend to take on similar values.
 Finally, the center panel illustrates a more moderate case in which the residuals had a correlation of 0.5.
 There is still evidence of tracking, but the pattern is less pronounced.

-![Plots of residuals from simulated time series data sets generated with differeing levels of correlation $\rho$ between error terms for adjacent time points.](figures/fig3_10.png "linearRegFig10")
+![Plots of residuals from simulated time series data sets generated with differeing levels of correlation \(\rho\) between error terms for adjacent time points.](figures/fig3_10.png "linearRegFig10")

-In the left-hand panel of figure [fig:linearRegFig11](fig:linearRegFig11), the magnitude of the residuals tends to increase with the fitted values.
-The right hand panel displays residual plot after tranforming the response using $\log(Y)$.
+In the left-hand panel of figure <fig:linearRegFig11>, the magnitude of the residuals tends to increase with the fitted values.
+The right hand panel displays residual plot after tranforming the response using
+\(\log(Y)\).
 The residuals now appear to have constant variance, although there is some evidence of a non-linear relationship in the data.

 ![Residual plots.
 The red line, a smooth fit to the residuals, is intended to make it easier to identify a trend.
 The blue lines track
-$5^{th}$ and $95^{th}$ percentiles of the residuals, and emphasize patterns.
+\(5^{th}\) and \(95^{th}\) percentiles of the residuals, and emphasize patterns.
 Left: The funnel shape indicates heteroscedasticity.
 Right: the response has been log transformed, and now there is no evidence of heteroscedasticity.](figures/fig3_11.png "linearRegFig11")

-The red point (observation 20) in the left hand panel of figure [fig:linearRegFig12](fig:linearRegFig12) illustrates a typical outlier.
+The red point (observation 20) in the left hand panel of figure
-The red solid line is the least squares regression fit, while the blue dashed line is the least squares fit after removal of the outlier.
+<fig:linearRegFig12> illustrates a typical outlier.
+The red solid line
+is the least squares regression fit, while the blue dashed line is the least squares fit after removal of the outlier.
 In this case, removal of outlier has little effect on the least squares line.
-In the center panel of figure [fig:linearRegFig12](fig:linearRegFig12), the outlier is clearly visible.
-In practice, to decide if the outlier is sufficiently big to be considered an outlier, we can plot *studentized residuals*, computed by dividing each residual $\epsilon_i$ by its estimated standard error.
+In the center panel of figure <fig:linearRegFig12>, the outlier is clearly visible.
+In practice, to decide if the outlier is sufficiently big to be considered an outlier, we can plot *studentized residuals*, computed by dividing each residual \(\epsilon_i\) by its estimated standard error.
 These are shown in the right hand panel.

 ![Left: The least squares regression line is shown in red.
 The regression line after removing the outlier is is shown in blue.
 Center: